¿´Æ¬¿ñÈË

 Wolverhampton Grammar School Community

 The newly formed house structure forms the backbone of the school community, with pupils allocated two in-house tutors who stay with them until sixth form, building on their relationships and providing a constant point of contact.
-Add in the newly appointed head of wellbeing and weekly timetabled wellbeing sessions for all pupils, and you can be in no doubt that pupil care is a high priority.
+Add in the weekly timetabled wellbeing sessions for all pupils, and you can be in no doubt that pupil care is a high priority.
 The wellbeing head Maggie Keeley ensures that pupils are taught everything from mindfulness techniques to CPR training and recognising unconscious bias.
 She is fiercely passionate about the role, loves what she does as ‘it’s exactly what the children deserve – it's the gold standard’.
 But more importantly, she recognises that ‘if children don’t feel happy and safe, they can’t access all the things that the school does so well’.

 The school has a very ‘community-focused mindset’, with many pupils aspiring to careers in service of some kind, but WGS undoubtedly leads by example – such as the genuinely remarkable community initiatives created and run by head librarian Zoe Rowley.
 Her aim is to ‘inspire every pupil to read’ but this isn’t confined to WGS – she works with 50 schools in the area that either visit or are provided with resources she often creates herself.
-The most recent World Book Day was marked with an event attended by 750 local schoolchildren (including the schools’ own pupils) with funding secured to provide every child with a signed copy of the visiting author’s book to take home.

 Local families are often invited in after school to read, enjoy a meal related to the theme of the book or take part in literacy activities, often going home with a specially recorded audio version of the book to help families for whom English is not their first language.
 This is partnership and not patronage, demonstrated at an impressively high level and indicative of the core values championed by staff and pupils alike.